Germany Is Our Problem

 Germany is Our Problem is a book written in 1945 by Henry Morgenthau Jr., U.S. Secretary of the Treasury during the administration of Franklin D. Roosevelt.
-In the book he describes and promotes a plan – named after him – for the occupation of Germany after World War II.
+In the book he describes and promotes a plan for the occupation of Germany after World War II.

 Background

-During 1944 Henry Morgenthau involved himself in U.S. foreign policy, together with his associate Harry White he formulated the Morgenthau Plan.
+During 1944 Henry Morgenthau involved himself in U.S. foreign policy, and together with his associate Harry White he formulated the Morgenthau Plan.
 For the sake of permanently eliminating German war potential the plan advocated amongst other things German territorial dismemberment, partitioning, and deindustrialization.
 The plan was agreed upon by Prime Minister Winston Churchill and President Roosevelt at the Second Quebec Conference.
 Leaks to the press about the plan led to Roosevelt denying the existence of the plan.
-Nevertheless, the plan strongly influenced early US occupation policy, and through the Potsdam agreement also early Allied occupation policy.
+Nevertheless, the plan strongly influenced early U.S. occupation policy, and through the Potsdam agreement also early Allied occupation policy.

 Publication

 The book Germany is Our Problem was published by Harper and Brothers in October 1945.
 In the book, Morgenthau described his plan and the rationale for it in great detail.
 President Roosevelt had granted permission for the publication of the book the evening before his death, when dining with Morgenthau at Warm Springs.

 In November 1945 General Dwight D. Eisenhower, the Military Governor of the U.S. Occupation Zone, approved the distribution of 1000 free copies of the book to American military officials in occupied Germany.
 Historian Stephen Ambrose draws the conclusion that, despite Eisenhower's later claims that the act was not an endorsement of the Morgenthau plan, Eisenhower both approved of the plan and had previously given Morgenthau at least some of his ideas on how Germany should be treated.